LosAngelesController/4118/README.md

 # License

-This Map was made by Kenneth Mejia For LA City Controller
+This map was made by [Kenneth Mejia For LA City Controller](https://mejiaforcontroller.com/meet-kenneth/).

-Software development and Map Design: Kyler Chin
+Software Development and Map Design: **Kyler Chin**

-Drawing Map Credits: Kyler Chin, Seanathan
+Drawing Map Credits: **Kyler Chin**, **Seanathan**

-You're free to use this for whatever you want! (except certain cases) If you plan on using the map publically, please attribute "Kenneth Mejia For LA City Controller" in a clearly stated manner on the map.
+You're mostly free to use this for whatever you want!
+However, There are a few exceptions and things to note:

+- If you plan on using the map publicly, please attribute "Kenneth Mejia For LA City Controller" in a clearly stated manner on the map.
-If you would like an exception on a case-by-case basis to this, contact kyler@mejiaforcontroller.com If your additions to this map are public, you must maintain the same Tethics on your project and ensure your code is Open-Source.
+- If you would like an exception on a case-by-case basis to this, please contact kyler@mejiaforcontroller.com
+- If your additions to this map are public, you must maintain the same Tethics on your project and ensure your code is Open-Source.

 Tech Ethics (Tethics):
 - Do not use this to enforce criminalization against unhoused neighbours